Can Insurance Companies Spy on You?

 About Insurance Surveillance

-Insurance companies sometimes conduct surveillance by monitoring the claimant’s daily activities to:
+Depending on the circumstances, insurance companies sometimes conduct surveillance by monitoring the claimant’s daily activities to:

-- Prevent fraud and
+- Prevent fraud and gather evidence

-- Validate the authenticity of Workcover claims and other injury claims
+- Validate the authenticity of WorkCover claims and other injury claims

-What are the Types of Insurance Surveillance?
+What are the 2 Main Types of Insurance Surveillance?

 - Direct observation: investigators follow claimants and record activity with photo and video surveillance

-- Digital monitoring: monitoring social media accounts
+- Digital monitoring of social media accounts

 Insurers view social media as a cost-effective way to gather potentially damaging information.
 Posts contradicting a claimant’s reported injuries can undermine their compensation claim and reduce payout value.